LJPc-solutions/freescout-cleanup-module/README.md

 - `--dry-run`: Perform a dry run without actually deleting conversations.
 - `--y`: Confirm deletion of conversations.

-> [!NOTE]
-> The cleanup command will not immediately delete conversations.
-It will prompt you to confirm the deletion of conversations before proceeding.
-If the `--y` option is provided, the command will not prompt for confirmation and will delete
-> conversations immediately.

 Examples:

 - Clean up conversations older than 30 days:<br />